yiptool/yip/README.md

          main.cpp
       }

+Paths could be either absolute (not recommended) or relative to the directory where `Yipfile` is located.

 You could add a suffix to the `sources` command to specify platforms on which this source file should be compiled.
 It could be either a list of allowed platforms or a list of disallowed platforms: